 I have also published a number of books in English and Spanish.
-My forthcoming book is The Historical Roots of Political Violence.
+My last book is The Historical Roots of Political Violence.
 Revolutionary Terrorism in Affluent Countries (Cambridge University Press, 2019).
 I have co-edited two books, one with José María Maravall, Controlling Governments.
 Voters, Institutions and Accountability (Cambridge University Press, 2009), and another one with Elias Dinas, Voter and Parties in the Spanish Political Space (Routledge, 2014).
 Among several other titles in Spanish, I am the author of Atado y mal atado.
 El suicidio institucional del franquismo y el surgimiento de la democracia (Alianza, 2014), and ETA contra el Estado.
 Las estrategias del terrorismo (Tusquets, 2001).

 You can check my CV here: